 Adding a product to your Facebook shop does not share it to your Facebook timeline.
 A good practice for selling products on Facebook is to regularly share the items in your shop to your Facebook page so they are added to people’s News Feeds.
 This continues to keep your products in front of customer’s eyes online and it is completely FREE!

 When you share a product to your Facebook page timeline, make sure to add content to the post.
 Don’t just share the product.
 Let customers know why you are sharing!
 For example, are you currently running a sale or promotion on the item?
 Are you highlighting Christmas items or products that make great Christmas gifts?
 Encourage customers to purchase with a thoughtful Facebook share letting them know why they should purchase the item.

 Don’t forget you can also advertise your products.
 Once you share the product to your Facebook timeline you can boost the post to get it in front of more potential customers.

-Advertising on Facebook can produce great results through little cost!
+Advertising on Facebook can produce great results at little cost!

 Collections are similar to product categories on a website.

 You can create collections for different products.
 Your shop will come with a Featured Products collection.
 When a user visits your shop page, Featured Products is the default first product collection shown on the page.
 For example, a retail store could create collections for shirts, shoes, hats, and different product categories.
 Collections make it easier for a customer to find a certain product they are searching for and see other similar products.